Mortgage

 Conventional loans

 Conventional loans are mortgages that aren’t part of any government program.
-However, with a minimum credit score of 620, they can have some stricter requirements than other loan types.
+However, with a minimum credit score of 620, these loans can have stricter requirements than other types.

 Conventional mortgage interest rates may be higher than government loan rates, but conventional loans carry fewer fees and are often less expensive.
-Conventional mortgages allow down payments as low as 3% for first-time buyers, but you can make a 20% down payment to avoid private mortgage insurance.
+Conventional mortgages allow down payments as low as 3% for first-time buyers but require private mortgage insurance when a homebuyer puts less than 20% down.

 FHA loans

 FHA loans are mortgages backed by the Federal Housing Administration.
-They are popular with first-time homebuyers because of their flexible qualification requirements and low minimum down payment.
+They are popular with first-time homebuyers because of their flexible qualification and low minimum down payment requirements.
 Borrowers can finance a home with a credit score of 580 or higher and a 3.5% down payment.
 Buyers with scores between 500 and 579 can qualify with a 10% down payment.

 FHA loan interest rates are typically lower than conventional mortgages.
 However, borrowers pay mortgage insurance for the life of the loan, which can increase the total loan cost.
 Further, FHA mortgages are also subject to loan limits.